cosmos/sdk-tutorials/hands-on-exercise/4-ibc-adv/10-ibc-mw-integrate.md

   - dev-ops
 ---

-# Integrating IBC Middleware Into a Chain
+# Integrate IBC Middleware Into a Chain

 <HighlightBox type="learning">